P ≠ NP Proof

 the area:

-modeled as string acceptance testing to
+languages (cannot be modeled as string acceptance testing

-languages);
+to languages);

-Incompleteness: The Cook-Levin Theorem
+NP-Completeness Incompleteness: The Cook-Levin Theorem and the concept of

-cannot in general be applied on an instance of
+NP-Completeness are false, whence it cannot in general be applied on an instance of the XG-SAT to reduce it to one

-3. SAT's weakness: The complexity
+SAT's weakness: The complexity class of the

-class of the SAT maybe does not decide P versus NP question (if SAT is not in P
+SAT maybe does not decide P versus NP question (if SAT is not in P then NP ≠ P; on the other hand, SAT in P doesn’t imply

-doesn’t imply NP = P).
+NP = P).

 The objective of